Built-ins

 grid

-function draws a grid on the canvas.
+The grid function draws a grid on the canvas.
 The grid lines are parallel to

 the x and y axes, and each grid line is spaced 10 units apart.
 The grid lines are 0.1